Oracle Materialized Views

 desc mlog$_servers

--- need write a full demo
+-- need to write a full demo

 Alter Refresh Log